bobaseva/Fun-Facts-from-Around-the-World-Quiz/README.md

 ### Favicon

-Favicon icon was created as a different image from the logo in order to stand out from the grey background of the serach engines and to look more appealing for the game users.
+Favicon icon was created as a different image from the logo in order to stand out from the grey background of the search engines and to look more appealing for the game users.

 ![alt text](assets/READMEfiles/favicon_heart.png)

 ### Modal box

-MOdal box was created in order to avoin distraction from the game with the large amount of text for game instructions.
-The playes can click on the incstruction button in order to read the text and then go back to the homepage and continue with the game.
+Modal box was created in order to avoid distraction from the game with the large amount of text for game instructions.
+The playrs can click on the instruction button in order to read the text and then go back to the homepage and continue with the game.

 ![alt text](assets/READMEfiles/modal_box.jpg)